pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 *  requiredParameterDescription`message`Type: idThe `message` may be any valid foundation `object` (`String`, `NSNumber`, `Array`, `Dictionary`).`channel` *Type: NSStringSpecifies `channel` ID to publish messages to.`payloads`Type: NSDictionaryDictionary with `payloads` for different vendors (Apple with `a ps` key and Google with `fcm`).
 Either `payloads` or `message` should be provided.`shouldStore` *Type: BOOLIf `false` the messages will not be stored in Message Persistence, default `true`.`metadata`Type: NSDictionary`NSDictionary` with values which should be used by `PubNub` service to filter messages.`block`Type: PNPublishCompletionBlockThe completion `block` which will be called when the processing is complete, has one argument: - `request` status reports the publish was successful or not (`errorData` contains error information in case of failure).

-#### Publish a message with payload, storage, compression, metadata, and block[​](#publish-a-message-with-payload-storage-compression-metadata-and-block)
+### Publish a message with payload, storage, compression, metadata, and block

 ```
 `1- (void)publish:(nullable id)message